AkkuRam/PizzasSQL/README.md

 1. As you can see in (ClassCreator.py), all the following tables are made and ready for execution

-2. At the bottom of the class in (ClassCreator.py), you will have the uncomment the following statement and execute it:
+2. At the bottom of the class in (ClassCreator.py), you will have to uncomment the following statement and execute it:

 `base.metadata.create_all(engine)`